chaoming66/About-Me/index.md

 ## A short summary

 + *Everyone has their own way of learning*.
-I am happy to teach you Russian/English using the approach of *your choice*.
-Please teach me Mandarin/Japanese using the approach which works for me.
+I am happy to teach you Chinese/English using the approach of *your choice*.
+Please teach me Russian/Japanese using the approach which works for me.
 We might learn differently and that's ok.

 + *I want to learn how to speak*.
 That's why I ask to make audio or video calls.
 If you want to learn from me by chatting, I'll be happy to spend time chatting.
-But please spend the same amount of time talking to me.

 + *Strait to action*.
 If you are interested let's schedule a call.
-I am in GMT+8 and I am available from 7 am till 9 pm.
-My village has a poor Internet connection, sorry for that.
-There are occasional disconnections, but most of the time audio quality is good enough to practice.
+I am in GMT+8 and I am available from 11 am till 1 am.
 ## What we should practice

 My belief is that we should concentrate on having a positive experience.
 Practice